TelepathicGrunt/WorldBlender/README.md

 <p>&nbsp;</p>
 <h2 style="color: #009b7c;"><strong>HOW DO I ENTER THIS WORLD?</strong></h2>
 <p>&nbsp;</p>
-<p><span style="font-size: 14px;">&nbsp; &nbsp; To enter this highly, overpowered and broken dimension, you have to prove that you had traveled quite a lot and that you are in the endgame by placing 8 chests in a 2x2x2 area and then filling every single slot in those chests with at least 1 unique block item!
-(Items without block forms and duplicate block slots will be ignored and stacks of one block will not count as extra) Then when you are done, hold a Nether Star in your hand and right click any of the chests while crouching to create the portal that will consume your chests and blocks inside as a sacrifice!
+<p><span style="font-size: 14px;">&nbsp; &nbsp; To enter this highly, overpowered and broken dimension, you have to prove that you had traveled quite a lot and that you are in the endgame by placing 8 chests in a 2x2x2 area and then filling every slot with 1 of every block you can find!
+(Items without block forms does not count.
+Having more than 1 kind of one block will not count as extra either.)
+Then when you are done, hold a Nether Star in your hand.
+Now crouch and right click any of the chests with the star to create the portal!
+The portal will consume the chests and the blocks inside as sacrifice!
 If this is too much to do,<strong> you can easily reduce the number of unique blocks required or what activation item is needed to make the portal by going into the config file.</strong> But once the portal is made, just walk into the portal after it has cooled down (not red anymore) and you'll enter the dimension with a new portal block at your feet to let you exit easily!</span></p>
 <p>&nbsp;</p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;If you create the portal in a bad spot, you can right click the portal blocks while crouching and holding no items to vaporize the portal.
 Also in this crazy dimension, you can always leave it by heading to world origin as there will be quartz altar with an unbreakable portal block to always allow you to escape (unless another feature destroys the altar...
 I'll see about preventing that in a future version).
 The portal will always place you back to the Overworld when leaving the dimension so keep that in mind!
 And also, the portal can teleport any entity or dropped item but only one at a time and it will have a cooldown phase.</span></p>
 <p>&nbsp;</p>